 Collaboration: the key to retaining a project’s spark

-Independent development teams consist of small groups of people to begin with, so strong collaboration between disciplines is evidently essential.
-Graham explained how the group fed off of each other’s strengths: how programmers helped writers, writers helped artists, and vice-versa.
+Graham explained how the group fed off of each other’s strengths: how programmers helped writers, writers helped artists, and vice-versa:

-Chuckling as he said it, Graham told me of the need to stay grounded to the game design aspects even though his job was story writing: “Writing for games is amazing because it’s the most humbling experience.
+Chuckling as he spoke, he told me of the need to stay grounded to the game design aspects even though his job was story writing: “Writing for games is amazing because it’s the most humbling experience.
 You really can’t have your artiste hat on — it’ll humble you one way or another once you introduce players into the mix.”

 The future of unconventional game control: Brain-controlled VR and beyond

-Graham explained that the group were still only in the very early stages of deciding what they wanted to do next.
-With the team having tested out a VR version of the game using the Vive Pro Eye, I was keen to know their thoughts on the advancements in VR technology.
-Valve CEO Gabe Newell recently discussed the company’s foray into brain-controlled user interfaces (BCIs).
-He divulged that technology was much closer to The Matrix than people think.
+Graham divulged that the group was still only in the very early stages of deciding what they wanted to do next.
+With the team having tested out a version of the game using the Vive Pro Eye, I wanted to hear their thoughts on the advancements in VR technology.
+Valve CEO Gabe Newell recently discussed the company’s foray into brain-controlled user interfaces (BCIs), explaining that this tech was much closer to The Matrix than people think.

 I asked the pair what they thought about BCIs and the technology’s potential application in games like theirs.
 Bela gave his take: “I think that’s fascinating, honestly.
 One of the exciting things about it, but almost a kind of troubling thing, is if it’s tracking the way that your brain is interpreting things—and is able to capture your impulses and your subconscious before you actually know what’s happening—it does have potential to make something very accessible.”

 There are clear parallels between the above and controlling a game with your eyes.
-For both input methods, there’s the potential ability to make a story more intrinsically accessible by tapping into the core of player agency and choice.
-The tech also offers promise in regards to making games more accessible for those with physical disabilities — people who struggle to use a controller.
+For both input methods, there’s the potential ability to make a story more intrinsically accessible by tapping into the heart — perhaps quite literally — of player agency and choice.
+The tech also offers promise in regard to making games more comfortable for those with physical disabilities — people who struggle to use a controller, for example.

 Although intrigued by the possibilities, Bela was cautious to welcome BCI tech with open arms: “Instead of it being this thing that you need to very intentionally figure out how to use, you’ll almost be able to use it too quickly, like, “oh, I didn’t mean to do that” or, “I hope the game didn’t actually catch me thinking that because I don’t want anybody knowing that I think that.”
 How much does a game like this track your thoughts as it does your thought impulses?”

-Despite cautioning the adoption of this particular technology, both developers were very excited about the future of unconventional control in general.
-We circled back to the beauty of the blink mechanic.
+Despite admonishing the adoption of this particular technology, both developers were very excited about the future of unconventional control in general.
+We circled back to the beauty of the blink mechanic:

 “One of the things we found is that using your body in these different ways disarms a player emotionally,” said Graham.
 “When you’re experiencing something completely new, when you’re focused in this physical way, we found that it cuts through the layers of distance between you and the story.”